 On August 8, 2016, Llama Productions LLC ("Llama") closed a \$5,275,000 multiple draw-down, secured, non-recourse, non-revolving credit facility (the "Facility") with Bank Leumi USA (the "Lender") to produce its animated series Llama Llama, (the "Series") which is configured as fifteen half-hour episodes comprised of thirty 11-minute programs that were delivered to Netflix in fall 2017.
-The Facility is secured by the license fees the Company will receive from Netflix for the delivery of the Series as well as the Company's copyright in the Series.
-The Facility has a term of 40 months and has an interest rate ofeither Prime plus 1% or one, three, or six-month LIBOR plus 3.25%.
 As a condition of the loan agreement with Bank Leumi, the Company deposited \$1,000,000 into a cash account to be used solely to produce the Series.
-Additionally, the Facility contains certain standard affirmative and negative non-financial covenants such as maintaining certain levels of production insurance and providing standard financial reports.
-As of June 30, 2020, the Company was in compliance with these covenants.

 On September 28, 2018, Llama entered into a Loan and Security Agreement (the "Loan and Security Agreement") with the Lender, pursuant to which the Lender agreed to make a secured loan in an aggregate amount not to exceed \$4,231,989 to Llama (the "Loan").
-The proceeds of the Loan will be used to pay the majority of the expenses of producing, completing and delivering two 22-minute episodes and sixteen 11- minute episodes of the second season of the animated series Llama Llama to be initially exhibited on Netflix.
+The proceeds of the Loan were used to pay the majority of the expenses of producing, completing and delivering two 22-minute episodes and nineteen 11- minute episodes of the second season of the animated series Llama Llama to be initially exhibited on Netflix.
 To secure payment of the Loan, Llama has granted to the Lender a continuing security interest in and against, generally, all of its tangible and intangible assets, which includes all seasons of the Llama Llama animated series.